Welcome to New Trails Learning Systems: Horse Boy Method, Movement Method, Compassionate Behavioral Approach, and Kids Must Move.

 Since 2013, studies have been conducted into both our therapeutic and academic approaches through the University of Texas Austin, Belmont University Nashville, University of Gothenburg Sweden, University of Osnabrueck Germany, University of Groeningen Netherlands, and more are ongoing.

 Horse Boy also works with interns from these universities, as well as the University of Leiden Netherlands, University of Bologna Italy, University of Nottingham Trent and others.
-To learn more about the brain science of Horse Boy's approaches in detail click here.

 In the past few years Horse Boy has honed not just its therapeutic approaches but is also adapting the middle school math and science curriculum for 13 to 16 year old kids as a series of kinetic lesson plans to be used both in home-school and regular classroom environments.
 These are in addition to the already well over 100 lesson modules for autism, ADD and other related conditions that Horse Boy already offers – from the most basic communication to pre-college level math.
 Many thousands of families benefit from these plans and modules every week.

 We are always looking to develop our curricular further and collaborate with over 10 universities world wide constantly to add to our growing academic portfolio.